Genetics and Life Extension: A Xanatos Research Focus

 Each base unit is connected to a sugar via a beta glycosyl linkage.
 Both ends of the strands contain telomeres, and both the 3' and 5' strand contain these end sequences.
 The normal bonding pairs Adenine with Thymine, and Guanine with Cytosine, in a relationship known as complementarity.

-Now, you might be asking "What can I do in the meantime to keep my body healthy while I wait to have my telomeres extended?".
-Well, eat healthfully (eliminate sugar, and sugar substitute; excessive carbs and simple starches as they convert to sugar in the body), get good exercise, have a good outlook on life, and take lots of GOOD vitamins (and load up on Omega Three Fatty Acids) to slow existing damage due to free radicals, homocysteine, etc. Reduce your inflammation load (have your doctor check your C-Reactive Protein levels) and take anti-inflammatory supplements such as Zyflammend (avoid other NSAIDS if possible.)
+[TO BE COMPLETELY REWRITTEN] Now, you might be asking "What can I do in the meantime to keep my body healthy while I wait to have my telomeres extended?".
+Well, eat healthfully (eliminate sugar, and sugar substitute; excessive carbs and simple starches as they convert to sugar in the body), get good exercise, have a good outlook on life, and take lots of GOOD vitamins (see my personal vitamin regimen below - NOTE: consult a licensed physician prior to beginning or changing any supplementation regimen to ensure it is right for you.
+Reduce your inflammation load (have your doctor check your C-Reactive Protein levels) and take anti-inflammatory supplements such as Zyflammend or Gaia Turmeric Supreme (avoid other NSAIDS if possible.)
 Check out The Life Extension Foundation, (http://www.lef.org) where you can read about the latest life extension vitamins and drugs, as well as research on telomeres and other life-extending therapies.

 Human TR (451 nt)